aspnet/samples/samples/aspnetcore/mvc/domain/README.md

 # Domain Routing Policy Sample

-This sample has a `DomainMatcherPolicy` that will match and select an endpoint using the request's `host` header together with `[Domain]` on actions.
-The routing will use the policy to select an endpoint instead of an error that multiple endpoints match the request.
-If no endpoint can match the `host` header, and there is no fallback endpoint, then a 404 response is returned.
+This sample has a `DomainMatcherPolicy` that will match an endpoint using the request's `host` header together with `[Domain]` on actions.
+The policy will select an endpoint and avoid an error that multiple endpoints match the request.
+If no endpoint matches the `host` header, and there is no fallback endpoint, then a 404 response is returned.

 ```cs
 [Route("api/[controller]")]